Step into British history on a self-guided tour of London's most famous Abbey

 {{ticket-block-triple}}

-Westminster Abbey holds a unique status in that although it’s an 'Abbey', it was granted “Royal Peculiar” status in 1560 which means it belongs to the ruling monarch and is not governed by the Church of England.
+As one of London’s 4 UNESCO World Heritage Sites, Westminster Abbey holds a significant amount of British history.
+A place of royal weddings and funerals and the final resting place of many royals and other famous and notable people.
+It holds a unique status in that although it’s an 'Abbey', it was granted “Royal Peculiar” status in 1560 which means it belongs to the ruling monarch and is not governed by the Church of England.
 This is also where the name of “Collegiate Church of St. Peter, Westminster” came from, now more commonly known as Westminster Abbey though.

 It’s also the final resting place for 30 royals including Queen Elizabeth I, Mary Queen of Scots, and Edward the Confessor, as well as many other notable figures from history including poets, scientists, politicians and others.
-Famous faces such as Charles Dickens, Issac Newton and Charles Darwin, amongst many others.
+Famous faces such as Charles Dickens, Isaac Newton and Charles Darwin, amongst many others.
 At Poet's Corner you will find more than 100 famous poets and writers that were either buried at the abbey, or have been commemorated there, including Jane Austen and Geoffrey Chaucer.

 In the Lady Chapel, which is the area of the abbey where the royals are buried, you can see the vast vaulted ceilings and the tombs.
 The Chapter House which is in the East Cloister you can see ancient murals.
 Everywhere you look in the abbey, you can soak up the history of this proud British building.